alfiomartini/TodoTasks/readme.md

 - run the command `dotnet watch run`

-This project was created by running `dotnet new blazorwasm -o TodoList`
+This project was created by running `dotnet new blazorwasm -o TodoTasks`